Robust Quadruped Jumping via Deep Reinforcement Learning: Background

 \subsection{Robot Model}

-In this paper, we will validate our jumping controller on the quadruped model LASER (Legged-Agile-Smart-Efficient-Robot).
-The LASER robot is a highly dynamic quadruped platform built from Unitree's A1 robot (see Figure~\ref{fig:RobotDiagram}).
-The LASER robot has low-inertial legs and high torque density electric motors with planetary gear reduction, and it is capable of ground force control without using any force or torque sensors.
-The LASER robot uses these high-performance actuators for all the hip, thigh, and knee joints to enable full 3D control of ground reaction forces.
+In this paper, we validate our jumping controller on the Unitree A1~\cite{unitreeA1} quadruped robot.
+The A1 robot has low-inertial legs and high torque density DC motors with planetary gear reduction, and it is capable of ground force control without using any force or torque sensors.
+A1 uses these high-performance actuators for each hip, thigh, and knee joint to enable full 3D control of ground reaction forces.
 It is also equipped with contact sensors on each foot.

-The LASER legs feature a large range of motion: the hip joints have a range of motion of $\pm$46${}^{\circ}$, the thigh joints have a range of motion from ${-60}^{\circ}$ to ${240}^{\circ}$ and the knee joints have a range from ${-154.5}^{\circ}$ to ${-52.5}^{\circ}$.
-The hip and knee designs allow the robot to operate identically forward, backward and flipped upside-down.
-The robot parameters are summarized in Table \ref{tab:robot}.

-Each of LASER's actuators consists of a custom high torque density electric motor coupled to a single-stage 9:1 planetary gear reduction.
+The A1 legs feature a large range of motion: the hip joints have a range of motion of $\pm$46${}^{\circ}$, the thigh joints have a range of motion from ${-60}^{\circ}$ to ${240}^{\circ}$ and the knee joints have a range from ${-154.5}^{\circ}$ to ${-52.5}^{\circ}$.
+Each of A1's actuators consist of a custom high torque density electric motor coupled to a single-stage 9:1 planetary gear reduction.
 The lower link is driven by a bar linkage which passes through the upper link.
 The legs are serially actuated, but to keep leg inertia low, the hip and knee actuators are co-axially located at the hip of each leg.
-The actuation capabilities of the LASER robot are summarized in Table \ref{tab:motor}.
+The actuation capabilities of the A1 robot and battery power supply limits are summarized in Table \ref{tab:motor_batterry}.